 As we put time, energy and resources into preserving our own farm produce each year it is extremely important—in fact vital—to guarantee that the goods will be safe to eat when opened later in the year.
 As home canning techniques and recipes have evolved over the decades and have been explored in great depth with the resurgence of personal food preservation, the home canner benefits from knowing current recommendations and rules for creating safely canned products.

-Old Canning Recipes May No Longer Be Considered Safe
+1. Old Canning Recipes Might Not Be Safe

 This is one of the first questions I get regarding food preservation.
 So much of my enthusiasm for food relates to memories of recipes that my Gramma would regularly prepare.
 When she passed away and we sorted through her belongings, it wasn’t the fine china that everyone wanted but the last jar of dilly beans sitting on the pantry shelf.
 One taste and our Gram was right back with us.